sparkfabrik/drush_pre_deploy/README.md

 drush deploy:hook
 ```

-The vary last step (`drush deploy:hook`) invokes [HOOK\_deploy\_NAME](https://github.com/drush-ops/drush/blob/10.x/tests/functional/resources/modules/d8/woot/woot.deploy.php) hooks.
+The very last step (`drush deploy:hook`) invokes [HOOK\_deploy\_NAME](https://github.com/drush-ops/drush/blob/10.x/tests/functional/resources/modules/d8/woot/woot.deploy.php) hooks.
 The "deploy" hooks are similar to [post\_update hooks](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Extension%21module.api.php/function/hook_post_update_NAME/9.1.x) and are useful when you need to execute code at the very end of the deploy process.

-This project introduces the concepts of "pre-deploy" hooks that are run at the *very beginning* of the deploy process.
+This project introduces the concepts of "pre-deploy" hooks that are executed at the *very beginning* of the deploy process.

 They take a similar form of the existing hooks, if your modules is named `foo` then in a `foo.predeploy.php` file you can write a function like this: